Semi-supervised Semantic Segmentation with Mutual Knowledge Distillation: Introduction

 \section{Introduction}

-Semantic segmentation is one of the fundamental tasks in visual understanding, classifying each pixel in the image into a predefined set of categories.
-Recent work in semantic segmentation~\cite{zhao2017pyramid, chen2018encoder, wang2020deep, yuan2020multi, xie2021segformer, zhang2021knet} has made tremendous progress in supervised learning with the help of large-scale datasets~\cite{everingham2015pascal, cordts2016cityscapes, mottaghi_cvpr14, zhou2017scene}.
-However, labeling such datasets is labor-intensive and time-consuming in dense prediction problems, owing to 60 times more effort than image-level labeling~\cite{lin2014microsoft}.
-To address this limitation, semi-supervised learning~\cite{berthelot2019mixmatch, sohn2020fixmatch, yuan2021simple, yun2019cutmix} tries to learn a model with a set of limited labeled images and a large set of unlabeled images.
-Obviously, the key to the success of this task is to augment more training samples to avoid overfitting the noise in the training signals.
+Segmentation is a fundamental task in visual understanding that aims to classify each pixel in an image into a predefined set of categories.
+While recent works in semantic segmentation ~\cite{zhao2017pyramid,chen2018encoder,wang2020deep,yuan2020multi,xie2021segformer,zhang2021knet} have made significant progress using supervised learning with the use of large-scale datasets\cite{everingham2015pascal,cordts2016cityscapes,mottaghi_cvpr14,zhou2017scene}.
+However, labeling such datasets can be labor-intensive and time-consuming for dense prediction problems, requiring up to 60 times more effort than image-level labeling~\cite{lin2014microsoft}.
+To address this limitation, semi-supervised learning~\cite{berthelot2019mixmatch, sohn2020fixmatch, yuan2021simple, yun2019cutmix} attempts to learn a model with a limited set of labeled images and a large set of unlabeled images.

-Current state-of-the-art semi-supervised semantic segmentation methods explore the potential of consistency regularization.
-The similarity between the outputs from different perturbations is enhanced during training.
-These perturbations are generated with augmentations on images~\cite{yuan2021simple, yang2021st++, yun2019cutmix}, features~\cite{ouali2020semi} and various initialized networks~\cite{chen2021semi, ke2020guided}.
-A typical network perturbation method, CPS~\cite{chen2021semi}, feeds the same image into two different initialized networks and uses the pseudo labels generated from one branch to supervise the other branch.
-Although the network perturbation achieves promising results, image-level and feature-level augmentations are neglected.
-Moreover, two branches are optimized with back-propagation without moving average during training.
-Thus, the model `forgets' important historical information along with the training steps as stated in previous research~\cite{tarvainen2017mean, he2020momentum, grill2020bootstrap}.
+State-of-the-art semi-supervised semantic segmentation methods employ consistency regularization to enhance the similarity between the outputs of teacher and student during training.
+Data augmentations are commonly implemented on images, a practice evidenced by studies such as \citep{yuan2021simple,yang2021st++,yun2019cutmix}.
+Furthermore, they can also be applied to features, as indicated in \cite{ouali2020semi}.
+Additionally, the utilization of various networks, each possessing distinct initialization parameters, is a common practice, as delineated in \cite{chen2021semi, ke2020guided}.
+For example, the CPS~\cite{chen2021semi} method feeds the same image into two different initialized networks and uses the pseudo labels generated from one branch to supervise the other branch.
+However, this method does not preserve important historical information during training.
+Note that the two branches are optimized with back-propagation without moving average during training.
+Thus, the model `forgets' important historical information along with the training steps as stated in previous research ~\cite{tarvainen2017mean, he2020momentum, grill2020bootstrap}.